 Nearly all the countries we visit have good protection laws and police to enforce them, so there is no reason for you to feel unsafe.

-Slow Tours is committed to your safety and the safety of our guides and will do everything we can to ensure guests' safety during the tour.
+Slow Tours is committed to your safety our guides and will do everything they can to ensure guests' safety during the tour.
 We will keep you updated with any information relevant to your chosen destination but please also check with your local embassy for any travel restrictions placed on residents of your home country.

 Please ask your guide during your tour if you have any concerns and he/she will be sure to let you know if a specific site has any restrictions.